 To keep your skin looking and feeling its best, you'll want to wash your face before and after you exercise, Dr. Chen recommends.
 Even just wiping your face with an oil-free makeup wipe will do the trick — you don't need to launch into your 10-step skincare routine in the locker room, per the Center for Young Women's Health.

 If you prefer wearing a little something to cover up a scar or blemish, choose your products wisely.
 Dr. Chen suggests you stick to lightweight, mineral-based foundations, concealers or tinted moisturizers.
-Look for makeup that's non-comedogenic, meaning it doesn't clog the pores.
+Look for makeup that's non-comedogenic, meaning it doesn't clog the pores, and try to limit it to small areas.

 Set on using a liquid foundation?
 Consider one that contains a low level of salicylic acid, Dr. Zeichner recommends.
 Salicylic acid can help remove dead cells and excess oil from the surface of the skin, helping keep the pores clear.